Tips for Kyoto travel

 Exploring the Historical Depths of Daitoku-ji and the Mystical Wonders of Imamiya Shrine

 Daitoku-ji is the head temple of the Daitoku-ji branch of the Rinzai school of Zen Buddhism, located in the Kita Ward of Kyoto City.
 It was founded in 1315.
 The temple fell into ruin during the Onin War, which lasted for 11 years during the Muromachi period, but it was restored by Ikkyu Sojun.
 Since then, many cultural figures and samurai have been involved with the temple.
 Notably, it is famous for its connection to Sen no Rikyū, who is well-known for the tea ceremony.
 There is a story that he was ordered to commit seppuku by Toyotomi Hideyoshi due to a wooden statue of him being placed at the temple's sanmon gate.
 This incident is depicted in the book "Ask Rikyū" by Kenichi Yamamoto, which has also been made into a movie.
-Kenichi Yamamoto was my classmate from elementary school through high school, but unfortunately, he passed away in 2014.
+Unfortunately, he passed away in 2014.

 Daitoku-ji has a vast area and is home to more than 20 sub-temples (tatchu).
 Here are some places that are particularly worth visiting: